5th > November > 2008 Archive

 Hackers have managed to jailbreak T-Mobile's new G1 phone by exploiting a gaping loophole in Android, the open source operating system supplied by Google.

 You're Sun Microsystems.
 You have a server lineup you brag about all the time.
 You have one of the best operating systems in the world in Solaris.
 And you shelled out $1bn in cold, hard cash to acquire the most popular open source database in the world, MySQL.
+And now you have figured out that it might be a good idea to sell preconfigured bundles of hardware, software, and services set up explicitly for particular database-driven workloads.
+Make it a little easier for everyone to do deals.

 Thanks to a new breed of detergent, getting away with murder isn't the daunting task it once was.